-The 10th Annual Switchfoot Bro-Am surf contest and concert returns to Moonlight Beach in Encinitas on July 12, 2014.
+The 11th annual Switchfoot Bro-Am Surf Competition & Concert returns to Moonlight Beach in Encinitas on July 11, 2015.
 The daylong event features a variety of activities including a charity surf contest, a nerf surf jousting exposition between surf contest heats, The Rob Machado Bro Junior, and a live concert with Switchfoot on the beach.

 Bro-Am weekend kicks off on Friday, July 11, with an auction night event at the private estate of Matt & Amy Battiata in Olivenhainwhich.
 Guests will savor signature dishes from the area’s leading restaurants.
 Guests will enjoy silent & live auctions including a live auction painting created onstage by renowned graffiti artist Erik Wahl, opportunity drawings, signature tastes from leading local restaurants, live performance by Switchfoot, and more.

 An annual event near and dear to Switchfoot’s heart, the Bro-Am was created to give back to the San Diego community while benefiting local children’s charities through funds raised at the pre-event auction night soiree, as well as from vendors on the beach day-of, corporate surf team entries, sponsorships, and an after-party at the Belly Up Tavern.
 Since its inception in 2005, the Bro-Am has raised more than $715,000 for San Diego-based children’s charities.
 Inspired by the success of the Bro-Am, Switchfoot created the Switchfoot Bro-Am Foundation to continue their mission of supporting local at-risk, homeless, and street kids throughout the year.